WrightonLabCSU/CAMPER/README.md

 The difference in outputs between this and default DRAM is that you will find CAMPER-specific columns added to the `annotations.tsv` and you will find a CAMPER tab in your `metabolism_summary.xlsx` output.

-For descriptions of the output files, see the [CAMPER Outputs](https://github.com/WrightonLabCSU/CAMPER/edit/main/README.md#camper-outputs) section below.
+For descriptions of the content in output files, see the [CAMPER Outputs](https://github.com/WrightonLabCSU/CAMPER/edit/main/README.md#camper-outputs) section below.

 ## 2. CAMPER Standalone Tool: CAMPER_DRAMKit